nonplayer/hammercrawl/hc_core_player_2_creation.md

 * **Gear Restrictions:** Can use all small weapons one-handed, or medium two-handed.
 Cannot use two-handed human-sized weapons.
 Can use shields.
 * **Bonus Languages:** Halfling

 **Backup Fighter:** Halflings can function as fighters of a sort, when needed.
-Halflings gain a bonus attack die at levels 4, 8, and 12.
-When attacking, a Halfling declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Halflings gain a bonus Combat Die at levels 4, 8, and 12.
+When attacking, a Halfling declares their target(s) and then rolls all of their Combat Dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Backup Explorer:** Halflings have the following Dungeon Skills: